 Appropriate deputising arrangements were in place.
-The regional manger from another centre provides this cover supported locally by the team leader.
-The inspector had previously interviewed this person in her role as person in charge and found that she was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.
+The regional manger from another centre within the organisation provided this cover supported by the team leader.
+The inspector had previously interviewed this person and found that she was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.